Creating or modifying a Wi-Fi interface (WLAN)

 It is enabled by default (in public Wi-Fi hotspot configurations).

 However, it must be disabled for private Wi-Fi networks that link up, for example, workstations to a network-based printer connected by Wi-Fi.

-Here, several associated IP addresses and network masks may be defined for the same bridge (the need to create aliases, for example).
+Here, several associated IP addresses and network masks may be defined for the same interface (therefore the need to create aliases, for example).
 These aliases may allow you to use this Stormshield Network firewall as a central routing point.
-As such, a bridge can be connected to various sub-networks with a different address range.
+As such, an interface can be connected to various sub-networks with a different address range.
 To add or remove them, simply use the Add and Delete buttons located above the fields in the table.

 Several IP addresses (aliases) can be added in the same address range on an interface.
 In this case, these addresses must all have the same mask.
 Reloading the network configuration will apply this mask on the first address and a mask /32 on the following addresses.